mlibre/blockchain/Matic/readme.md

 To explore the blockchain (mainnet and testnet) you can use `https://explorer.matic.network/`.
 In this case here is the address:
 `https://mumbai-explorer.matic.today/address/0xE683007C5BfB5BEBA5481C3e938dD4DC47cddbFC/transactions`
-You can find `Code` and `Validatd Blocks`
+You can find `Code` and `Validated Blocks`

 There is also a `graphiql` to explore Matic. https://mumbai-explorer.matic.today/graphiql
-For example let's check our contract block in the net:
+For example, let's check our contract block in the net:
 ```javascript
 {
   transaction(hash: "0x896b9e3d8548bdf861184c158c786f05ce1a4533cec59e53f7f853aea0422c4f")